CheAle14/mlapibot/mlapi/data/templates/default.md

 Hi!
 The image(s) you've submitted appear to contain a common DM scam.
-DM scams like these usually come from compromised user accounts, or bot accounts.
+DM scams like these usually come from compromised user or bot accounts.

 When looking at a possible scam from either a bot account or user account, always consider if they: